rinigupta11/Advanced-Applied-ML/README.md

     return f(xnew)
 ```

-For our analysis of locally weighted linear regression, we will experiment with all three of the kernels to see which performs the best.
+For our analysis of locally weighted linear regression, we will experiment with all three kernels learned in class to analyze which performs the best.
+In locally weighted linear regression, both the training data and parameters are needed to make a prediction, as it is key to understand which points are close to the test point.
+The weight term is a function of the test point and the training data points, meaning it measures how close the test point is to each of the training data points.
+Such a distance measure is called a kernel function.
+Kernel functions will be useful in other learning algorithms as well, particularly in Support Vector Machines.
+For this project, the tricubic, Quartic, and Epanechnikov kernel are used below.

 ```
 # Tricubic kernel